-It’s open-sourced for commercial projects and otherwise under the GPL license.
-Python also has perks; like a rich standard library and garbage collection.
-And Python can also integrate with many other languages and platforms using third-party modules from the Python Package Index (PyPI).
+Python is open-sourced for commercial projects and otherwise under the GPL license.
+It also has many perks; like a rich standard library and garbage collection.
+Python can also integrate with many other languages and platforms using third-party modules from the Python Package Index (PyPI).
 Python is debatably the language of choice for software developers in the AI or machine learning field.

 Python vs Node.js Compared